 5. How would you handle a harsh critique?

 6. Does your current schedule include time to commit to a weekly workshop for a period of nine or twelve weeks?

 7. Please list several writers (women and men from diverse cultures) whose work has been important to you as a reader and your growth as a writer.

 We appreciate your interest and application.
 Potential membership happens in three stages: application/writing sample, a two-way virtual personal interview with moderator, and an audit session with current workshop members.
 We apologize in advance for not being able to respond to all applicants.

 *Morningside Writers Workshops are $300 per nine-week session, discounted until the end of the pandemic.
 The regular workshop session is twelve weeks and $400.
 The Fall workshop session is September 3rd - October 29th, 2021 (application deadline is midnight on 08/20/21).
-The Winter workshop session is November 5th - December 31st, 2021 (application deadline is midnight on 10/22/21).
+The Winter I workshop session is November 5th - December 31st, 2021 (application deadline is midnight on 10/22/21).
+The Winter II workshop session is January 14th - March 11th, 2022 (application deadline is midnight on 12/27/21 ).
 We use a non-disclosure agreement and membership bylaws.